sodadata/docs/soda-cl/distribution.md

 # Distribution checks
 *Last modified on {% last_modified_at %}*

 Use a distribution check to determine whether the distribution of a column has changed between two points in time.
-For example, if you trained a model at a particular moment in time, you can use a distribution check to find out how much the data in the column has changed over time, or if it has changed all.<br />
+For example, if you trained a model at a particular moment in time, you can use a distribution check to find out how much the data in the column has changed over time, or if it has changed all.
-*Requires Soda Library* <br />
-*Limitation:* Soda Cloud cannot yet maintain the distribution reference object (DRO), but distribution check appears in the **Checks** dashboard.<br />
 {% include code-header.html %}
 ```yaml
 checks for dim_customer: